PTAHume/MyNewRoBoFriend/README.md

 0 1 2 3 4 5
 ```

-Proceed to issue any of the following commands as many time and in any order you like:
+Proceed to issue any of the following commands as many times and in any order, you like:

 ```sh
 RIGHT